 Ahem, anyway towards the end of the book, I started to get a few recommendations coming my way, one in particular came from Mudhutter’s very own Orrible Ives who had recently decamped to rural Lincolnshire.

 On a brief reconnaissance back to home turf, I met him in the car park of The […]

 ‘Tis a shameful admission but I worked in St Helens for three years and parked up around the back of this place with no knowledge it was actually there.
 But maybe that’s a deliberate thing, as it is an understated institution where the locals furtively enter with a knowing nod.

 After a long day procuring growlers on the other side of the Pennines, I found myself negotiating the labyrinth that is the narrow winding streets of Stockport town centre in search of one more pie.
 I parked on a meter outside a nightclub cum lapdancing bar and headed for the bright lights and noise emanating from Stockport market over the bridge.
-Lord of the Pies (ace literary pun there) is situated at the quieter […]
+Lord of the Pies (ace literary pun there) is situated at the quieter end of […]